The Dangers of Leadership Ghosting

 - Fears conflict

-- Fears disappointing someone or looking like the “bad person”
+- Fear of disappointing someone or looking like the “bad person.”

 - Doesn’t want to deal with someone’s anger

-These type of leaders don’t like to deal with uncomfortable situations.
-Instead of addressing the circumstance they avoid the situation altogether.
+These types of leaders don’t like to deal with uncomfortable situations.
+Instead of addressing the circumstance, they avoid the problem altogether.

 Examples of Ghosting:

-- You apply for a position and go through the interview and weeks go by and you find out someone else got the position.
+- You apply for a position and go through the interview, and weeks go by, and you find out someone else got the job.
 The ghost leader didn’t tell you

-- You’re promised information by a certain day and time and never receive it
+- You’re promised information by a particular day and time and never receive it

 - Schedule leadership training courses – Udemy.com or Lynda.com